-The School of Liberal Arts & Sciences at Central Christian College of Kansas is primarily a residential campus with over 90% of all students living in campus housing.
+The School of Liberal Arts & Sciences at Central Christian College of Kansas is primarily a residential campus.
 All students are required to live in College owned housing unless they receive permission to live elsewhere.
 The residence halls become students' home away from home; roommates become like family.
 The Resident Directors (RDs) do not act as parents, but rather as skilled helpers who carry a measure of responsibility for the students' well-being.